itzblim/findingnemo/README.md

   - Highlighting queried keywords, creating a new "transformed" image
   - Replacing the images on the website with the new "transformed" images
 ### With the use of Javascript, HTML and CSS, the project's frontend will involve
-  - Creating a Google Chrome Extension popup which allows for searching functionality to find matches within text and images
+  - Creating a Google Chrome Extension popup which allows for searching functionality to find matches for text within images
 <p align="center">
   <img width = 80% src="templates/images/Poster.png">
 </p>